Group travel is not just complex — it can go wrong in expensive ways

 Local presence makes a difference

-SETT operates with local teams across multiple regions.
+S-E-T-T operates with local teams across multiple regions.

 This allows: